tarampampam/error-pages/README.md

     (supported formats: `json`, `xml`, and `plaintext`)
   - Error pages are configured to be excluded from search engine indexing (using meta tags and HTTP headers) to prevent SEO issues on your website
+  - HTML content (including CSS, SVG, and JS) is minified on the fly
   - Logs written in `json` format
   - Contains a health check endpoint (`/healthz`)
   - Consumes very few resources and is suitable for use in resource-constrained environments